HelmholtzAI-Consultants-Munich/PySDDR/README.md

 The package works for both mean and distributional regression while assuming a distribution of any given data, as long as each parameter is defined by _a linear predictor_.
 It is built in such a way that allows for the beginner to easily use and take advantage of this unifying framework but also enables the more advanced user to exploit features and tweak parameters in a flexible and interactive way.
 The main model is built in a dynamic way depending on the user input and can accept any number of neural networks, from the simplest classifier to the more complicated architectures, such as LSTMs, integrating all these in a unified network written in PyTorch.
 Meanwhile the structured data is smoothed using splines as basis function and its partial effects can be visualized during evaluation.

+*rewrote:*

+PySDDR is a python package used for regression tasks, which combines statistical regression models and neural networks into a general framework to deal with multi-modal data (e.g. tabular and image data).
+It can be used for mean regression as well as for distributional regression, i.e. estimating any parameter of the assumed distribution, not just the mean.
+Each distributional parameter is defined by a formula, consisting of a structured (statistical regression model) and unstructured (neural networks) part.
+One of the main advantages of this package is the introduction of an orthogonalization layer, which ensure identifiability when structured and unstructured parts share some input data, thus making the attribution of shared effects to either one of the parts (structured or unstructured) identifiable.

+PySDDR allows bginners to easily use and take advantage of this general framework but also enables the more advanced user to exploit features and tweak parameters in a flexible and interactive way.
+The framework is written in PyTorch and accepts any number of neural networks, from the simplest classifier to the more complicated architectures, such as LSTMs.

+The python package was built based on the concepts presented in _paper_ and follows the R implementation found here _link_.

 ## Installation

 To install the package run: